-Action 2 - Parent Involvement - Parents were offered a plethora of opportunities to participate in events at their school sites and at the district level throughout the school year.
+- Action 2 Parent Involvement Parents were offered a plethora of opportunities to participate in events at their school sites and at the district level throughout the school year.
 Schools offered opportunities such as awards ceremonies, and events such as paint nights, etc. to encourage parents to become more involved.
-The district also offered events such as kiddie parade, kinder blastoff, oral language science fair, etc. There were no challenges in implementing this action and it was fully implemented.
-There was a substantive difference in this action.

-Action 3 - Extended Opportunities for Parents/School Liaisons - This action was fully and successfully implemented.
+The district offered events such as kiddle parade, kinder blastoff, oral language science fair, etc. There were no challenges in implementing this action and it was fully implemented.
+There was a substantive difference in this action. - Action 3 Extended Opportunities for Parents/School Liaisons This action was fully and successfully implemented.
 All school sites employed a librarian and a resource clerk who were able to offer extended hours for parents to have access to the school both before and after school hours.
 The clerks and librarians served as school liaisons for parents making the school more accessible.
-There were no challenges with the implementation of this action and no substantive differences.

-Action 4 - AVID Instruction/Electives - This action was fully implemented and successful.
+There were no challenges with the implementation of this action and no substantive differences. - Action 4 AVID Instruction/Electives This action was fully implemented and successful.
 There were no challenges in the implementation of this action.
-There was a substantive difference because some of the staff development for staff was funded through other funding sources.

-Action 5 - Technology - This action was successful and fully implemented.
-There was a substantive difference because some technology items were funded out of alternate funding sources.
+There was a substantive difference because some of the staff development for staff was funded through other funding sources. - Action 5 Technology This action was successful and fully implemented.
+There was a substantive difference.
 All students were provided full access to technology programs that enhanced their educational experience.
-There were no challenges in the implementation of this action.

-Action 6 - STEAM Instruction - This action was fully implemented and was successful.
+There were no challenges in the implementation of this action. - Action 6 STEAM Instruction This action was fully implemented and was successful.
 Students were provided with a plethora of opportunities to enhance their instructional program through STEAM instruction.
 Middle schools implemented their STEAM labs where students have hands on opportunities.
-There were no challenges or substantive difference in the implementation of this action.

-Action 7 - Gifted and Talented Education GATE - There were no challenges in the implementation of this action and there were no substantive differences.
-This action was successfully and fully implemented and all GATE students had the opportunity to participate in a year-long enrichment program which culminated in a GATE festival at the end of the school year.
+There were no challenges in the implementation of this action. - Action 7 Gifted and Talented Education GATE There were no challenges in the implementation of this action and there were no substantive differences.
+This action was successfully implemented and all GATE students had the opportunity to participate in a year-long enrichment program which culminated in a GATE festival at the end of the school year.
 The students also get to participate in an educational enrichment field trip and in a week long summer academy.
-There were no substantive differences in the implementation of this action.

-Action 8 - Technology Equipment/Infrastructure - This action had a substantive difference.
+There were no substantive differences in the implementation of this action. - Action 8 Technology Equipment/Infrastructure This action had a substantive difference in this action.
 The infrastructure expense originally projected was much less than the actual cost.
-Additionally, some technology items were funded from alternate funding sources.
 This will be adjusted for the next school year.
 There were no challenges with the implementation of this action.
-The district successfully provided technology infrastructure to all buildings in the district to ensure that staff and students have full access to all technology needs.
-This action was successfully and fully implemented.

-Action 9 - Physical Education Teachers - This action was partially implemented.
+The district successfully provided technology infrastructure to all buildings in the district to ensure that staff and students have full access to all technology needs. - Action 9 Physical Education Teachers This action was partially implemented.
 All middle schools and elementary schools had a physical education teacher to provide them with opportunities for physical fitness and movement.
 Additionally, the physical education teachers teach social emotional learning as part of their curriculum.
-There was a minor challenge with the implementation of this action.
-There was a substantive difference due to not being able to staff one position.

-Action 10 - Director of Technology - This action was fully and successfully implemented.
+There challenges with the implementation of this action.
+There was a substantive difference due to not being able to staff one position. - Action 10 Director of Technology This action was fully and successfully implemented.
 There were no challenges or substantive differences.
-The director of technology was able to lead the district in providing appropriate technology and infrastructure.
-They also guided the entire IT department to ensure that all school sites received support for all of their technology needs and assured that unduplicated pupils and all students had full access to technology.